Oba you save the link to your gadget?

 The solution is simple: Buy traffic through PPC search engines.
 Pay-per-click advertising is the easiest way to get traffic to a brand-new site.
 It has two advantages over waiting for the traffic to come to you organically.
 First, PPC ads show up on the search pages immediately, and second, PPC ads allow you to test different keywords, as well as headlines, prices and selling approaches.
 Not only do you get immediate traffic, but you can also use PPC ads to discover your best, highest-converting keywords.
 Then you can distribute the keywords throughout your site in your copy and code, which will help your rankings in the organic search results.

-After you’ve tested and tweaked your small online business site with a limited amount of purchased traffic, it’s time to start generating qualified traffic for your site on a larger scale.
+After you’ve tested and tweaked your business website with a limited amount of purchased traffic, it’s time to start generating qualified traffic for your site on a larger scale.
 You can either continue with paid advertising (PPC) or with the generated traffic optimize your website with the research you have acquired on keywords, user navigation and conversion rate.

 While the spiders do index sites and pages that haven’t been submitted, you certainly don’t want to leave this to chance.
 A spider might find your website and index it next week–or it might be two years before that finally happens.
 So take the time to submit your site to be sure you’re included.
 Once your site’s been submitted, expect it to take two to six weeks for your listing to appear.